BenSernau/Metroidvania-Pathfinder/README.md

 ## Overview

-This desktop application converts a video game’s “dungeons” to unweighted, undirected graphs, evaluating traversal strategies with breadth-first search (BFS) and depth-first search (DFS).
-The tool verbally describes both types of search to instruct the user and counts the number of iterations for both implementations.
+This desktop application models video game “dungeon” layouts as unweighted, undirected graphs to evaluate traversal strategies with breadth-first search (BFS) and depth-first search (DFS).
+The tool outputs traversal steps and reports iteration counts for both types of search.

 ## Problem Definition